-Description: Previously, officers have been recognized by the TZD Challenge program and a variety of local luncheon/award ceremonies initiated by the local agencies.
-As part of the incentive program, agencies also were given small equipment items for completing the short report after each mobilization.
-Because both programs have been discontinued, the Enforcement Recognition project will be the alternative to recognizing law enforcement.
-As part of this program, two agencies from each Law Enforcement Liaison region will be selected for the "Outstanding Agency Award" on a quarterly basis.
-Agencies can choose a large NHTSA-approved equipment item under \$5,000.00.
+Description: Previously, agencies were recognized by the incentive program, which provides agencies with small equipment items for completing the short report after each mobilization.
+Because this program has been discontinued, the Enforcement Recognition project is the alternative to recognizing law enforcement.
+As part of this program, two agencies from each Law Enforcement Liaison region will be selected for the in the grantee's region.
+The fiscal lead of the grant will have the opportunity to attend the Lifesavers or GHSA conference; and each agency in the grant will have the option to send one extra person to the TZD Conference.
+See also project 15-03-23, which provides for impaired driving work.

+"Outstanding Agency Award" on a quarterly basis.
+Agencies can choose a large NHTSA-approved equipment item under \$5,000.
 In addition, the Commissioner's Award will be given to one OTS grant-funded agency for the previous year's activity.
-The OTS grant coordinator and LEL will present a plaque to each agency in the grant at a small awards luncheon in the grantee's region.
-The fiscal lead of the grant will have the opportunity to attend the Lifesavers or GHSA conference; and each agency in the grant will have the option to send one extra person to the recognition of impaired driving work.
+The OTS grant coordinator and LEL will present a plaque to each agency in the grant at a small awards luncheon are successfully encouraging agencies to participate in all mobilizations.